jlevy/og-equity-compensation/README.md

 ### Early exercise

-🄳 Sometimes, to help you lower your tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
+🄳 Sometimes, to help employees lower their tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
-This means you exercise them even before they vest, which means you become a stockholder earlier than you would otherwise.
+This means the options can be exercised even before they vest, bringing up the date at which the employee becomes a stockholder.
 This will have [tax implications](#83b-elections).

-🔸 However, the company has the right to repurchase the *unvested* shares, at the price paid or at the fair market value of the shares (whichever is lower), if you quit working for the company.
+🔸 However, the company has the right to repurchase the *unvested* shares, at the price paid or at the fair market value of the shares (whichever is lower), if the employee quits working for the company.
-The company will typically repurchase the unvested shares should you leave the company before the stock you’ve purchased vests.
+The company will typically repurchase the unvested shares should that employee leave the company before the stock they’ve purchased vests.

 ### RSUs